Why Gen Z isn't clicking on your Ad: Advertising messages targeting Gen Z must be useful, honest, and well-placed.

-Gen Z has developed the most refined BS detectors in the world.
-For good reason — they grew up through the recession of ‘08, incredibly nuanced digital advertising, and endless sensational stories, scandals, and stunts in the press.
+As many brands have learned the hard way, Gen Z has developed the most refined BS detectors in the world.
+Having grown up through the recession of ‘08, incredibly nuanced digital advertising, and endless sensational stories, scandals, and stunts in the press—they’ve seen it all.

 This pragmatism also means that Gen Z remains loyal not to a brand’s image, but to companies who are most useful and real to them.
 While Gen Z can be brutally honest in calling out brands who aren’t real, they also appreciate a well-placed, useful promotion that suits their needs.

-You see, Gen Z is a passionate, self-starting cohort that’s not afraid to think outside the box as far as income and creativity are concerned.
-Gallup’s 2011 survey showed the depth in entrepreneurial passions.
+Gen Z is a passionate, self-starting cohort that’s not afraid to think outside the box as far as income and creativity are concerned.
+Gallup’s survey showed the depth in entrepreneurial passions.
 Nearly 8 in 10 students (77%) in grades 5 through 12 say they want to be their own boss, and 45% say they plan to start their own business.
 42% say they will invent something that changes the world.
-The younger half of these students are now the ones that make up Gen Z.
+The younger half of these students are now the ones that make up Gen Z. Want to be the brand of choice for Gen Z?
+Appeal to their practical aspirations.

 Audit your brand’s assets